HighSchoolHacking/GLS/docs/languages.md

     </tbody>
 </table>

+These languages may be generally compiled from their native source code to GLS with a "best guess" approximation of the equivalent GLS code.
+They must have some kind of gradual or even static typing, but are not required to fully support differences between all GLS types.

 ## Full

-These languages are capable of being compiled from their native source code to GLS and then back out to any supported language.

-In order for a language to be fully supported, it must:

-* Completely support static typings via a programmable AST.
-* Recognize differences between all GLS types, including `int` vs. `float`.

 <table>
     <thead>